-(a) shall organize and supervise the competition; (b) may postpone the competition and decide on another time to be held in the event of inclement weather or other circumstances which make it impossible to hold the competition; (c) shall monitor the start and finish of the race to record any infractions; (d) shall consult with the Team Manager(s) before, during, and after the event; (f) shall provide a report to ISA headquarters including the results of the event, a record of any protest and the subsequent decision made, and a list of the officials participating at the competition.
+(a) shall organize and supervise the competition; (b) may postpone the competition and decide on another time to be held in the event of inclement weather or other circumstances which make it impossible to hold the competition; (c) shall monitor [start, during, and finish] and record any infractions upon which they will subsequently adjudicate; (d) shall consult with the Team Manager(s) before, during, and after the event; (f) Shall decide on cases and situations not stated in this Rulebook; (g) shall provide a report to ISA headquarters including the results of the event, a record of any protest and the subsequent decision made, and a list of the officials participating at the competition.

 Specific Official roles for racing management staff:

 - 1. Beachmaster (the head racing official, manages starts & finishes) - 2.
 Race Marshalls (assist Beachmaster, marshalling athletes, starts & finishes) - 3.
 Course Marshall (responsible for all aspects of the course & safety) - 4.
 Board Marshall (responsible for all certifications & board measurements) - 5.
-Time % Results officials (responsible for recording placings and timing of events).

-- Race Types: Four types of events are common in SUP. (amended July 2010) Surfing performance events will be run according to ISA rules. xxix. - Point to point racing short and distance.
-Ocean and inland waters or a combination XXX. of both. - Combination events Usually held on one day with a surfing event in the morning xxxi. and then a paddle [usually around 2KM] in the early afternoon.
+Time % Results officials (responsible for recording placings and timing of events). - xxix.
+Race Types: Four types of events are common in SUP. (amended July 2010) - xxx.
+Surfing performance events will be run according to ISA rules. - xxxi.
+Point to point racing short and distance.
+Ocean and inland waters or a combination of both. - xxxii.
+Combination events Usually held on one day with a surfing event in the morning and then a paddle [usually around 2KM] in the early afternoon.
 Places in each discipline are allocated points and winners are declared in both individual disciplines and overall.
 These combination events may require riders to use the same board in both disciplines.
-If so, boards are initialed by the Contest / Race Director. xxxii.
-Team events (based on the Aloha Cup relay concept for surf and paddle)

-- Risk management is a location by location issue for organizers.
+If so, boards are initialed by the Contest / Race Director. - xxxiii.
+Team events (based on the Aloha Cup relay concept for surf and paddle) - xxxiv.
+Risk management is a location by location issue for organizers.
 Racing rules are basic [above] and currently there are no set rules covering tactical /interference issues.
-Protests will be handled by the Contest / Racing Director based on actual interference and impeding progress, fairness and sportsmanship criteria.
-Before any decision is made regarding a protest, the Race Committee: xxxiv. - (a) shall obtain a complete report from the official or athlete reporting the infraction; (b) shall notify the athlete performing the alleged infraction & obtain a statement of explanation from that athlete [if provided & in the Team Manager's presence]; (c) may seek the opinion of any Official who saw the incident; (d) may seek the opinion of other Officials; - ISA Rule Book July 2016
+Protests will be handled by the Contest / Racing Director based on actual interference and impeding progress, fairness and sportsmanship criteria. - xxxv.
+Before any decision is made regarding a protest, the Race Committee: - (a) shall obtain a complete report from the official or athlete reporting the infraction; - (b) shall notify the athlete performing the alleged infraction & obtain a statement of explanation from that athlete [if provided & in the Team Manager's presence]; - (c) may seek the opinion of any Official who saw the incident;

-(e) review any official video or official photographic evidence that may be available to establish the veracity of the claim;

-(f) shall base their decision on the above evidence as applied to the Racing Rules.
+- (d) may seek the opinion of other Officials; - (e) review any official video or official photographic evidence that may be available to establish the veracity of the claim; - (f) shall base their decision on the above evidence as applied to the Racing Rules.